Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

   - Type: string
   - Description: Method for purifying the enzyme

-- __immobilisation_procedure__
-  - Type: string
-  - Description: Procedure for immobilising the enzyme

 - __concentration__
   - Type: float
   - Description: Concentration of the enzyme on the immobilised phase